jetbrains-academy/rustlings-course/Generic Types, Traits, and Lifetime/Lifetimes/Summary/task.md

 ## Summary

-We covered a lot in this chapter!
+We covered a lot in this section!
 Now that you know about generic type parameters, traits and trait bounds, and generic lifetime parameters, you’re ready to write code without repetition that works in many different situations.
 Generic type parameters let you apply the code to different types.
 Traits and